expo/router/docs/routes.md

 </details>

-## Unmatched Routes

-Unmatched routes are routes that don't match any other routes.
-They are used to render a 404 page.

 ## App directory

 All routes are defined in the `app/` directory.
 The `app/` directory is a special directory that is used to define routes.
 The `app/` directory is a sibling to the `node_modules/` directory.